-What you need to know: Basically, you need to time your complaint correctly, have an airtight case, keep everything in writing and climb the appeals ladder, if necessary.
+How can you do it for yourself?
+You need to time your complaint correctly, have an airtight case, keep everything in writing and climb the appeals ladder, if necessary.
 And always remember the three “P”s — be patient, persistent and polite.
+These principles are also known as the Elliott Method.

 When should you complain to a company?